Discover the best yarns for amigurumi with honest reviews of many popular cotton yarns

 What they say: “Incredibly soft and can be used to make stylish tops, sweaters and scarves.
 Knit adorable baby blankets, booties and winter hats in cute patterns using this yarn.
 The collection features a fabulous palette with modern shades that lends elegant shine and texture to your garments and accessories.”

-What I say: I use this yarn for making jewelry and pompoms.
-It’s softer than the Sinfonia, but doesn’t have as many colors.
+What I say: This is a good choice for amigurumi, but I wish it came in more colors.
+It’s softer than the Sinfonia and has more stretch.
 It’s a very nice yarn and I love to use it!

 Lion Brand 24/7 Cotton (colors above – red and aqua)